Cipher-Text/opencare/README.md

 - **Testing**: Unit tests, integration tests, and end-to-end tests
 - **UI/UX**: Design improvements and accessibility features
 - **Medical Content**: Curated medical information and resources

+## 🏷️ Project Management

+Our project follows a structured approach to task management, issue tracking, and development workflow.
+We use GitHub Projects, comprehensive labeling systems, and standardized processes to ensure efficient collaboration.

+### 📋 What's Included in Our Project Guide

+- **GitHub Projects Setup**: Board configuration and workflow columns
+- **Issue Management**: Comprehensive labeling system and templates
+- **Time Estimation**: Story points and planning guidelines
+- **Workflow Process**: Step-by-step development lifecycle
+- **Milestone Management**: Release planning and tracking
+- **Best Practices**: Commit conventions and branch naming

+### 📖 Get Started with Project Management

+For complete project management guidelines, visit our comprehensive [PROJECT_GUIDE.md](docs/PROJECT_GUIDE.md) documentation.

+This guide covers everything you need to know about:
+- Creating and managing issues effectively
+- Using our labeling system for categorization
+- Estimating task complexity and time requirements
+- Following our development workflow
+- Contributing to project planning and releases

 ## 👥 Contributors
 We are grateful for the contributions of our community members.
 Check out the [CONTRIBUTORS.md](CONTRIBUTORS.md) file for a complete list of contributors and their contributions.